MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

 ### Spring Cloud applications

 The *microservice architectural style* is an approach to developing a single application as a suite of small services.
-Each service runs in its own process and communicates by using lightweight mechanisms, often an HTTP resource API.
+Each service runs in its process and communicates using lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities.

 Automated deployment machinery independently deploys these microservices.
 There's a minimum of centralized management, which might be written in different programming languages and use different data storage technologies.
 Such services are often built with frameworks such as [Spring Cloud](https://spring.io/projects/spring-cloud).